|Diarado||Diamant De Semilly||Le Tot de Semilly|

 |Linda-Dolores v.
 Domino|

-Hanover, Mecklenburg, Oldenburg, OS-International, Rhineland, Southern German Stud Books, Westphalia
+Hanover, Holstein Global, Mecklenburg, Oldenburg, OS-International, Rhineland, Southern German Stud Books, Westphalia, Zangersheide

-The dam Lenda-Cara also produced Campitello (by Concetto Famos)/Alexander Hinz, who was placed third in the Grand-Prix in Frankfurt, Verden as well as the Stuttgart German Masters, and the intermediate 2* show-jumper Cestlavie (by Cornet’s Stern).
+The dam Lenda-Cara also produced Campitello (by Concetto Famos)/Alexander Hinz, who was placed third in the Grand Prix in Frankfurt, Verden and Munich, as well as the Stuttgart German Masters, and the 1.45m show jumping horse Cestlavie (by Cornet’s Stern).

 First competed by Harm Thormählen, the dam's sire Come On continued his career in 1991 with Carsten-Otto Nagel.
-With Ludger Beerbaum and Ralf Schneider, numerous international successes were added, such as the victory at the German Masters, a second place in the Grand Prix of Göteborg/SWE, a third place in the Derby of Hickstead/GBR and a fourth place in the Hamburg Jumping Derby.
-Ridden by Her Royal Highness Princess Haya of Jordan, Come On was very successful after 1997, namely at the CHIO Aachen.
+With Ludger Beerbaum and Ralf Schneider, numerous international successes were added, such as the victory at the German Masters, a second place in the Grand Prix of Göteborg/SWE, a third place in the Hickstead Derby/GBR and a fourth place in the Hamburg Jumping Derby.
+Ridden by Her Royal Highness Princess Haya of Jordan, Come On was very successful after 1997, notably at the CHIO Aachen.
 Come On produced eight licensed stallions from his time at stud, including Clever Boy, Come Well and Checker, and Cosmic FRH, Champion of the Nuremberg Burg Cup.

-The granddam Lindauway produced six successful show jumpers, led by the VDL Groep Miss Untouchable (by Chacco-Blue)/Leopold van Asten/NED, who was placed in the Super Cup Final in Prague/CZE in 2018.
+The grand-dam Lindauway produced six successful show jumpers, led by VDL Groep Miss Untouchable (by Chacco-Blue)/Leopold van Asten/NED, who was placed second in the Grand Prix of Maastricht.

 Aldatus, in the third generation, won, with Christian Ahlmann, team gold and individual silver at the European Championships in Millstreet/IRL and silver again at the German Championships in Soltau.
 With Jos Lansink, he was Champion of the Netherlands.

 The great-grand-dam Linda Dolores is the full sister of Day Date/Beat Mändli/SUI, winner of the “Goldene Peitsche” in 1996 in Nörten-Hardenberg.
-She produced with Balou’s Day Date/Candice King and Molly Ashe (USA), Carlogero/Wilma Marklund/SWE, Pentagon/Ludwig Sternberg, Roxette-Dolores/Jennifer Grey/CAN and Tiger Lily/Jessica Springsteen/USA, five internationally successful show-jumping horses.
+She produced with Balou’s Day Date/Candice King and Molly Ashe (USA), Carlogero/Wilma Marklund/SWE, Pentagon/Ludwig Sternberg, Roxette-Dolores/Jennifer Grey/CAN, Tiger Lily/Jessica Springsteen/USA and others, seven internationally successful show jumping horses.